 “Even if you are doing moderate exercise only once or twice a week there are still improvements in cognitive function, but the improvements were better the more exercise was done,” said Joe Northey, the study author from the Research Institute for Sport and Exercise in Canberra, Australia.
 He went on to say that the study findings are convincing enough that clinicians should now prescribe both aerobic and resistance fitness exercises to improve brain health in people over 50.

 Get Tips and Tricks to Live Longer, Healthier, and Keep Your Mind Sharp.
 Sign Up Today!

 In the USA, the National Institute of Health (NIH) and the American College of Sports Medicine (ASCM) recommend that adults get at least 150 minutes of moderate physical activity every week (9, 10).
 The ASCM also recommends resistance exercises for major muscle groups at least 2 days per week for older adults (11).

-In addition to adopting a lifestyle that includes regular physical activity, it’s important to look after our brains by staying mentally active, eating a balanced diet consisting primarily of fresh, whole foods, mostly fruits and vegetables, drinking only in moderation and not smoking.
+In addition to adopting a healthy aging lifestyle that includes regular physical activity, it’s important to look after our brains by staying mentally active, eating a balanced diet consisting primarily of fresh, whole foods, mostly fruits and vegetables, drinking only in moderation and not smoking.